 How Do I Write Eco-fiction?

 Start with a place you love, you go to for refuge, even if it’s just a rock in your backyard.
 What kind of rock is it?
 What are the plants, birds, bugs?
 What is the topography?
 How does the sun move across the sky?
-How can you take these real elements of the ecology and build a story from them that goes beyond the setting for the story?
+How can you take these real elements of the ecology and build a story from them that goes beyond the setting of the story, a story in which humans must revolve around the non-human, ecological elements that are the center of the plot?